Skip to content

 LAKE SHERWOOD

 Breathe in the fresh mountain air by the lakeside.
 At Lake Sherwood, there are plenty of activities to cool you off.
 Located in the Monongahela National Forest, this quiet retreat offers swimming beaches, picnic shelters, hiking trails, fishing and more.
-If you’re interested in getting out on the water, stop by The Boathouse at Lake Sherwood.
-They have a selection of boat rentals including kayaks, canoes, and pedal boats.
-They also have stand up paddle boards.
+If you’re interested in getting out on the water, stop by Lake Sherwood Boathouse.
+They have a selection of boat rentals including kayaks, canoes, pedal boats and v-bottom fishing boats.
+They also have stand-up paddle boards.
 Can’t decide what you want to do?
 Take a full weekend and camp to experience all the lake has to offer.
 Just call ahead to ensure availability.

 GBV flourish symbol